TABLE OF CONTENTS

 What is Saliwell?

 Saliwell is an FDA approved Intraoral electro stimulation device that provides safe and effective relief of dry mouth by stimulating the salivary gland.
 The Saliwell electrostimulation device consists of a mouthpiece made to fit loosely on the patient's mandibular dental arch and an infrared remote control.
+Dr. Andy Wolff is the creator of the Saliwell.
+Click here to read more about Dr. Wolff and his studies.

 How does Saliwell work?